appcypher/awesome-wasm-langs/README.md

 --------------------

 ### <a name="astro"></a>Astro <sup>[top⇈](#contents)</sup>
-> Astro is a high-performance statically-typed programming language for the web (it compiles to WebAssembly), with Python-like syntax and technical-computing orientation similar to Julia.
+> Astro is a high-performance statically-typed programming language that compiles to native code and WebAssembly.
+It has a Python-like syntax and technical-computing orientation like Julia.
-> It aims to be the first production-ready language to come out of Africa.
 * [Astro](https://github.com/AppCypher/Astro) - main repository

 --------------------